 Lindsay Gibb is a librarian, editor and freelance writer with a special interest in zines, comics, film and youth culture.
-She is also a world renowned Nicolas Cage scholar who has presented at Cage-a-rama in Glasgow, appeared as a Cage expert on the US podcasts Wisecrack and #CageClub and whose writing about the actor has been covered by outlets such as Vice, The Ringer and Canada AM.
+She is also a world renowned Nicolas Cage scholar who has presented at Cage-a-rama in Glasgow, appeared as a Cage expert in various media for outlets such as the BBC, NPR and the US podcasts Wisecrack and #CageClub and whose writing about the actor has been covered by outlets such as Vice, The Ringer and Canada AM.
 Her book, National Treasure: Nicolas Cage (ECW Press), was named one of the top books of 2015 by the National Post and won the gold medal for popular culture at the 2016 Independent Publisher Book Awards.
 She is based in Toronto.

 Lindsay is also an arts programmer, a zine workshop facilitator, and a regular speaker about comics and zines at conferences.

 Reach Lindsay at firstname.lastname@example.org, connect with her on LinkedIn and follow her on Twitter.

 (photos by Helen Yousif & Ingrid Mur)